 You will develop a grasp of the principles of this subject within a theoretical and a practical framework.
-The level of understanding and practical competency is the same for both Higher and Standard Biology, although Standard Biology covers less material.

 The development of investigative skills is paramount and students learn to design their own practical investigations as well as analyse and evaluate experimental data.
 This leads to students undertaking an internally assessed project that is submitted as coursework.